NanoFerreira/SWE_MainProject_Team1/README.md

 Click [here](https://motorsports.youtrack.cloud/gantt-charts/226-0) to view our project plan Gantt Chart in YouTrack.

-# Tech Demos
+# Video Presentations
-For all our video presentation and tech demos, you can acces them [here]()
+For all our video presentation and tech demos, you can acces them [here](Video_Presentations.md)